On the Galois structure of units in totally real $p$-rational number fields: Factor equivalence, theorems of Burns and regulator constant

 \subsection{Theorems of Burns}

-For a finite abelian group $G$, Burns studied in \cite{Burns1} when the factor equivalence of two $\mathcal{O}_K[G]$-lattices implies the genus equivalence.
-In \cite{Burns2}, he obtained a necessary and sufficient condition for the genus equivalence of $E_{L}$ and $\mathcal{A}_{G_{L/k}}$, the result works for all abelian extensions $L/k$ of admissible number fields $k$ where the infinite places are unramified.
-In this subsection, we briefly explain these results.
-In this subsection, we assume that $G$ is abelian and $L/k$ will denote an abelian extension of an admissible field where no infinite places are ramified.
+As in \S \ref{Sec3.1}, let $K$ be a finite extension of $\mathbb{Q}$ or $\mathbb{Q}_p$.
+When $G$ is a finite abelian group, Burns \cite{Burns1} investigated when the factor equivalence of two $\mathcal{O}_K[G]$-lattices implies the genus equivalence.
+Building on this, in \cite{Burns2}, he obtained a necessary and sufficient condition for the genus equivalence of $E_{L}$ and $\mathcal{A}_{G_{L/k}}$, valid for all abelian extensions $L/k$ of admissible number fields $k$ unramified at the infinite places.
+In this subsection, we briefly explain these results, assuming throughout that $G$ is abelian and that $L/k$ is an abelian extension of an admissible field unramified at the infinite places.